bee-travels/bee-travels-node/src/hotel/README.md

-# Bee Travels Destination Service
+# Bee Travels Hotel Service

 The hotel service is a microservice designed to provide information about various hotel locations for the Bee Travels travel application.